-OnMobile Global launches O-Cade with Ooredoo Myanmar | Business
+OnMobile Global Launches O-Cade with Ooredoo Myanmar | Business

 - India

-Bengaluru (Karnataka) [India], November 22 (ANI/PRNewswire): OnMobile Global Limited ("OnMobile"), the global leader in mobile entertainment, has launched their new B2B mobile quiz gaming product, Challenges Arena, under the brand name O-Cade with Ooredoo Myanmar.
-This is one of six partnerships which have gone live for Challenges Arena.
+BENGALURU, India, Nov.
+22, 2021 /PRNewswire/ -- OnMobile Global Limited (''OnMobile''), the global leader in mobile entertainment, has launched their new B2B mobile quiz gaming product, Challenges Arena, under the brand name O-Cade with Ooredoo Myanmar.
+This is one of 6 partnerships which have gone live for Challenges Arena.

+O-Cade is a unique platform for Ooredoo Myanmar to enhance their engagement initiatives towards subscribers.
+It offers gamers an immersive experience to play and compete in various Battles and Open Tournaments and get a chance to win real-time and periodic rewards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)